 - Speaker at an education program, Panel participant at an educational program, Poster presentation (e.g., conference) – 5 CPE credits per presentation

-- Participation in Health Information Professionals (HIP) week (Participation in HIP week can include preparing a booth, poster, table, and/or manning it for a minimum of 30 minutes) – 1 CPE credits per day
+- Participation in-person for a health information awareness week (e.g., preparing a booth, poster, table, and/or manning it for a minimum of 30 minutes) – 1 CPE credits per day.
+Health information awareness weeks include HIP Week, Privacy Awareness Week, Clinical Documentation Improvement Week).

 Category 5.
 Association or related committees relevant to the health information profession